 When a client requests an M3U8 file, this feature automatically appends the authentication parameters from the request to the key URI within the #EXT-X-KEY tag.
-This secures access to your encryption keys without modifying your origin and prevents unauthorized video playback.
+This secures access to your encryption keys without modifying your origin server and prevents unauthorized video playback.

 Use cases